 DLR is the national aeronautics and space research centre of the Federal Republic of Germany.
 Its extensive research and development work in aeronautics, space, energy, transport and security is integrated into national and international cooperative ventures.
 In addition to its own research, as Germany’s space agency, DLR has been given responsibility by the federal government for the planning and implementation of the German space programme.
 DLR is also the umbrella organisation for the nation’s largest project management agency.

-DLR has approximately 7400 employees at 16 locations in Germany: Cologne (headquarters), Augsburg, Berlin, Bonn, Braunschweig, Bremen, Goettingen, Hamburg, Juelich, Lampoldshausen, Neustrelitz, Oberpfaffenhofen, Stade, Stuttgart, Trauen, and Weilheim.
+DLR has approximately 8000 employees at 20 locations in Germany: Cologne (headquarters), Augsburg, Berlin, Bonn, Braunschweig, Bremen, Bremerhaven, Dresden, Goettingen, Hamburg, Jena, Juelich, Lampoldshausen, Neustrelitz, Oberpfaffenhofen, Oldenburg, Stade, Stuttgart, Trauen, and Weilheim.
 DLR also has offices in Brussels, Paris, Tokyo and Washington D.C.

 DLR’s mission comprises the exploration of Earth and the Solar System and research for protecting the environment.
 This includes the development of environment-friendly technologies for energy supply and future mobility, as well as for communications and security.
 DLR’s research portfolio ranges from fundamental research to the development of products for tomorrow.
 In this way, DLR contributes the scientific and technical expertise that it has acquired to the enhancement of Germany as a location for industry and technology.
 DLR operates major research facilities for its own projects and as a service for clients and partners.
 It also fosters the development of the next generation of researchers, provides expert advisory services to government and is a driving force in the regions where its facilities are located.